What Are Bondage Kits?

 -

-- Body-safe, hypoallergenic materials (e.g., silicone, medical-grade leather).
+- Look for body-safe, hypoallergenic materials (e.g., silicone, medical-grade leather, soft fabrics).

-- Avoid items with sharp edges or poor construction.
+- Avoid cheap sets with rough edges or questionable construction.

 -